rstoyanchev/sandbox-rfc7807/README.md

 ### Overview

-This is a sample project that demonstrates use of the RFC 7807 support for Spring Framework 6.
+This is a sample project to demonstrate use of the RFC 7807 support for Spring Framework 6.
+The `main` branch is based on Spring MVC.
+The `webflux` branch is the WebFlux equivalent.

 ### Getting Started